maryanyanhayk/Rest/README.md

 ## Project Description

 Created restful api for hotel booking reservation system, without payment.
 The platform can contain different hotels with several options.
 Also the hotel can have different type of rooms with various options.
 The platform also provide us opportunity filter rooms depending their options.
 The platform was created without the payment system, but the system is designed so that it can be added in the future.
 For front demonstration added DayPilot demo version.
-To get more familiar with db, you can look at the ERD diagram, which you can find inside documents folder.
+To get more familiar with db, you can look at the ERD diagram, which you can find inside Documents folder.

 ## Table of Contents